fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 #### Wildcards in model path references ####

-The last path segment of a model path reference may or may not be `"*"`.
-Whether it is `"*"` or not, the reference matches exactly the same set of changes - the only difference is in how they are reported.
+The last path segment of a model path reference may be `"*"`.
+Whether the reference has this `"*"` suffix or not, the reference matches exactly the same set of changes - the only difference is in how they are reported.
 A path reference of `"things"` will match all changes occurring below this path segment, and report all those occurring within a single transaction as a single change.
 A path reference of `"things.*"` will match the same changes, but will report one change for each immediately nested path segment touched by the changes.
 For example, the following definition will log just one

 ```javascript
 fluid.defaults("examples.pathExample1", {